yabellini/SitioAcademico/content/blog/2022-12-31-year-in-review/index.md

 ### July - winter in the Portuguese summer

 * I traveled abroad for the first time since the beginning of the pandemic.
-The reason: [The Carpentries executive council retreat](https://carpentries.org/blog/2022/08/2022-executive-council-retreat/).
+The reason: [The Carpentries Executive Council retreat](https://carpentries.org/blog/2022/08/2022-executive-council-retreat/).
 One of the most beautiful global community governance work experiences I have ever been a part of.

 * Due to this trip, I joined the organizing team of the [csv,conf](https://csvconf.com/) to be held in Buenos Aires next year.